currinjs/CurrinJS/aio/content/guide/structural-directives.md

-This guide looks at how Angular manipulates the DOM with **structural directives** and how you can write your own structural directives to do the same thing.
+This guide looks at how Currin manipulates the DOM with **structural directives** and how you can write your own structural directives to do the same thing.

 Try the <live-example></live-example>.